 #10 - 3.7 million people from Venezuela are displaced1

 People from Venezuela make up the world's second-largest refugee group after the 6.6 million Syrian refugees displaced by their country's war.
-Children, women, and men have fled economic and political turmoil in Venezuela and have to cross the border to Colombia.
+Forcibly displaced people, including children, women, and men, have fled economic and political turmoil in Venezuela and have to cross the border to Colombia.

 #11 - 2.2 million people from South Sudan are displaced1

 Over 2.2 million refugees from South Sudan have witnessed intermittent civil war since December 2013 and widespread communal and localized violence.
-Therefore, a large number of people from South Sudan migrate to other neighboring countries in search of basic needs and jobs.
+Therefore, many people from South Sudan migrate to other neighboring countries in search of basic needs and jobs.

 #12 - 85% of displaced people are hosted in developing countries1

-Refugee facts show that a huge percentage of asylum seekers from around the world live in developing countries.
-This is because refugees move from economies that are struggling to survive in search of green pastures.
+Refugee facts show that a huge percentage of asylum seekers worldwide live in developing countries.
+This is because refugees move from economies struggling to survive in search of green pastures.

 #13 - There were 2 million asylum applications in 20191

-This number only includes newly displaced refugees’ applications for asylum whose refugee status has yet to be determined.
+This number only includes newly displaced refugees' applications and those seeking asylum whose refugee status has yet to be determined.
 Germany is the world's largest recipient of new individual applications, followed by the United States of America, Sweden, and the Russian Federation.

 #14 - Turkey hosts the largest number of refugees, with 3.6 million people2